 What is personal liability insurance?

 Your homeowners policy coverage won’t be applicable in every situation.
-For instance, if you harm another person or damage property intentionally, you won’t be covered by your homeowners insurance policy.
+For instance, if you harm another person or damage property intentionally, you won’t be covered by your home insurance policy.
 You won’t be covered for damages from libel and slander unless you have an umbrella insurance policy.
 You also won’t be covered for car accidents or other incidents involving your car, which should be covered by your auto policy.
-Accidents at work or in a business environment should be covered by your company’s business liability insurance policy.

 How much does personal liability insurance cost?